directus/directus/docs/releases/breaking-changes.md

 ## Version [NEXT]

-TODO add final breaking change note
+Add final breaking change note about changes to the SSO

 ## Version 10.8.3